abdurhmanongithub/tenx_week_1/README.md

 # **Task 1**
-This repository contains the analysis of a solar dataset as part of Task 1.
-The focus is on performing Exploratory Data Analysis (EDA) to extract insights, visualize patterns, and clean the data for further use.
+This repository hosts the code for analyzing and visualizing a tenx given dataset.
+The project is divided into two main tasks, each residing in a separate branch.
+Follow the instructions below to explore each task.
 ---
 ## **Steps Completed**